FilippKashket/SaberInteractive/README.md

-Test task for "Saber Interactive"
+Test task for "Saber Interactive".
+Task description look at 'SaberPythonTest_new1.docx'

 WARNING! in this version offset and total_size are in bytes